keith-turner/fluo/docs/metrics.md

 Some of the metrics reported have the class name as the suffix.
 This classname is the observer or load task that executed the transactions.
-This should allow things like transaction collisions to be tracked per a class.
+This should allow things like transaction collisions to be tracked per class.
 In the table below this is denoted with `<cn>`.
 In the table below `io.flou` is shortened to `i.f`.